 In subscriptions, you can add entitlements to features that are not part of the product catalog items.
 Additionally, you can also change the entitlement level of an existing feature.
 Entitlements assigned at the subscription level take precedence over entitlements assigned at the product catalog level.
 This allows you to override the feature entitlements granted at the product catalog level and control to what extent a user can access or utilize these features.

-Let's take an example to understand this better, John Doe has three plans available in Chargebee - Rise, Standard, and Enterprise with different levels of entitlements in each of them.
+Let's take an example to understand this better, John Doe has three plans available in Chargebee - Rise, Scale, and Enterprise with different levels of entitlements in each of them.

-For the Rise plan, three features are available; Standard plan, four features; and the Enterprise plan has five features.
+For the Rise plan, three features are available; Scale plan, four features; and the Enterprise plan has five features.
 John decides to subscribe to the Rise plan.

 However, John insists on having the Advanced Analytics feature as part of the Rise plan.
 This is achieved by overriding John's entitlements on the Rise plan at the subscription level by the account manager.